-The low profile of this awning also makes it useful for ducking under low trees off-road as well as squeezing in to city carparks.
-It’s also relatively light compared to some other options which means it’s not a big contributor to our Gross Vehicle Mass (GVM) total.
+The low profile of this awning also makes it useful for ducking under low trees off-road as well as squeezing into city carparks.
+It’s also relatively light compared to some other options which mean it’s not a big contributor to our Gross Vehicle Mass (GVM) total.

-For those new to these awnings they are a breeze to set up.
+For those new, to the ARB Awning, they are a breeze to set up.
 Once the cover is unzipped the awning rolls out.
 Two horizontal arms then swing out and extend from roof level to hold the far edge of the awning out and the awning itself taught.
 The legs then swing down from this far edge and extend to the ground.
 Once the angle is adjusted for drainage or to deflect the breeze simply peg it down.
 In sand, it’s worth getting hold of sand screws to use as bombproof anchors.

 The ARB Wind Breaks are a handy accessory.
 Sheltering any, or all, of the open edges they provide protection from the wind, sideways rain as well as additional shade.